-With the support of South Australia’s biggest disability service provider, Minda, and a grant through the National Stronger Regions Fund, we are currently constructing a purpose built centre in Brighton, which will cater for 40 children with moderate to severe autism, and their families.
+This centre is made possible with the support of South Australia’s biggest disability service provider, Minda, and a grant through the National Stronger Regions Fund.

-The program will continue to be built on the AEIOU curriculum which acknowledges the Guidelines for Good Practice 2012 and provides each child with a minimum of 20 hours of early intervention transdisciplinary therapy each week.
+Children receive individual support via AEIOU's curriculum which acknowledges the Guidelines for Good Practice 2012 and provides each child with a minimum of 20 hours of early intervention transdisciplinary

 Meet our AEIOU Brighton Service Manager